MGDCF: Distance Learning via Markov Graph Diffusion for Neural Collaborative Filtering: Experiment

 \subsubsection{Impact of Homogeneous Graph Construction for Homo-MGDCF}

 Homo-MGDCF constructs a sparse homogeneous item-item graph via sparsification, and we use $s\%$ to denote the percentage of edges removed by sparsification.
-We vary $s\%$ from $95.0\%$ to $99.99\%$ and report the performance of Homo-MGDCF in Figure~\ref{fig:sparsification}, where the blue lines represent the performance of Hetero-MGDCF.
+We vary $s\%$ from $95.0\%$ to $99.9999\%$ and report the performance of Homo-MGDCF in Fig.~\ref{fig:sparsification}, where the blue lines represent the performance of Hetero-MGDCF.
 The results show that Homo-MGDCF can achieve competitive performance with Hetero-MGDCF with sparse item-item graphs of $s\% \leq 97\%$.
-When we remove more edges by increasing $s\%$ from $97.0\%$ to $99.99\%$, the performance of Homo-MGDCF becomes worse than Hetero-MGDCF on the Gowalla and Yelp2018 datasets.
-However, on the Amazon-Book dataset, the performance first increases and reaches the max value when $s\%=99.9\%$, and then declines when varying $s\%$ from $99.9\%$ to $99.99\%$.
-Especially, Homo-MGDCF outperforms Hetero-MGDCF with significant improvement when $s\%=99.9\%$.
+As we remove more edges by increasing $s\%$ from $97.0\%$ to $99.9999\%$, the performance of Homo-MGDCF becomes worse than Hetero-MGDCF on the Gowalla and Yelp2018 datasets.
+However, on the Amazon-Book dataset, the performance initially increases, reaching a peak when $s\%=99.9\%$, before declining as $s\%$ varies from $99.9\%$ to $99.9999\%$.
+When $s\% \geq 99.999\%$, the performance of Homo-MGDCF on Amazon-Book is significantly worse than that of Hetero-MGDCF, which is similar to the scenario when $s\% \geq 98\%$ on Gowalla and Yelp2018.
+The decline in performance may be attributed to the loss of meaningful edges due to the exceedingly high $s\%$.
+Interestingly, Homo-MGDCF outperforms Hetero-MGDCF with significant improvement when $s\%=99.9\%$.
 This shows that our sparsification approach has the potential ability to suppress noisy relational information with a proper setting of $s\%$.